How to Protect Your Hair from the Sun: 7 Simple Tips for Damage-Free Strands

 Who’s Most at Risk for Hair Sun Damage?

-Fine or light-colored hair is especially prone to UV damage, while thicker textures and darker shades offer more natural protection from the sun.
-But all hair types and colors are susceptible to some level of damage.
+Fine or light-colored hair is especially vulnerable to sun damage, while thicker textures and darker shades offer more natural protection.
+However, all hair types and colors are susceptible to some level of sun-damaged hair.

-But what about where you live (or vacation)?
-Surprisingly, whether you’re outdoors in the suburbs or at the beach, you’re at similar risk for sun hair damage.
+Location doesn’t provide much protection either.
+Whether you’re spending time outdoors in the suburbs or relaxing at the beach, your hair remains at risk for sun damage.

 Signs of Sun Damaged Hair